jvermeir/ShoppingList/log.md

 and not its lowercase version.
 Experiments with entity and references from one table to another failed for the time being.
 Since I've been working on a DynamoDB project for a customer, where foreign keys are all in the eye of the beholder, I don't really mind much.
 Maybe decades of conditioning with 3rd normal form will catch up with me later.
-For now I gave up on foreign keys and will just put the logic in Kotlin code.
+For now, I gave up on foreign keys and will just put the logic in Kotlin code.

 ## 20220427